xumzheng/microsoft-graph-docs/api-reference/beta/resources/teamworktagmember.md

 ---
-title: "teamworkTagMember resource type"
+title: teamworkTagMember resource type
-description: "Represents a user in a team who has a tag applied to them."
+description: Represents a user in a team who has a tag applied to them.
-author: "anniecolonna"
+author: anniecolonna
 ms.localizationpriority: medium
-ms.prod: "teamwork"
+ms.prod: teamwork
 doc_type: resourcePageType
 ---